Intro

 Security, Privacy & Performance

-• The log drain approach occurs outside of the run path and has no impact on your website performance
+- The Cloudflare Worker and Vercel Log Drain approaches run outside of the run path and have no impact on your website performance